 Solid strikes produce a crisp, higher-pitched sound.
 The sound produced from off-center strikes is different, but not something that I think many people would have a problem with.

 …then these irons are definitely an option you should consider.
-They are among the best that Callaway currently has to offer.
+They are still among the best that Callaway currently has to offer.

-If you have any thoughts or opinions about the Callaway Big Bertha irons, be sure to leave a comment below!
+If you have any thoughts or opinions about the Big Bertha irons, feel free to leave a comment below!